Kool FM (Malaysia)

-Buletin FM (formerly Kool FM, stylised as buletin fm) is a Malaysian private radio station owned by Media Prima Berhad, which broadcasts in the Malay language.
+Kool FM (briefly known as Buletin FM and KOOL 101) is a Malaysian private radio station owned by Media Prima Berhad through its radio subsidiary, Media Prima Audio, which broadcasts in the Malay language.
 It was launched on 1 March 2016.
-It is the fourth radio station of the Media Prima company after 8FM, Fly FM, Hot FM and before Molek FM.
-The radio station is based on the acquisition of Copyright Laureate Sdn.
+It is the fourth radio station from Media Prima Audio after Eight FM, Fly FM, Hot FM and before Molek FM.
+The radio station is based on the acquisition of Laureate Sdn.
 Bhd. in October 2015, which owns Ultra FM and Pi Mai FM.

 History

+2016–2021: First Kool FM era and shift to talk radio

 Originally, Kool FM targeted listeners from the country's Generation X, with songs being played mostly from the 1980s and 1990s, but it also included some songs from the 2000s and 2010s.
-Depending on what they were playing, the name was based on the band Kool and the Gang.
+The name was based on the band Kool and the Gang.

-On 6 January 2020, Kool FM changed its radio format into talk radio with the new tagline Suara Semasa, focusing on current affairs, social and community, and various talk and infotainment programmes retaining the same announcers, while playing 80s, 90s and current songs.
+On 3 January 2020, Kool FM rebranded with a new logo.
+It changed its radio format into talk radio from 6 January with the tagline Suara Semasa, focusing on current affairs, social and community, and various talk and infotainment programmes.
+The announcers as well as the music playing on the station (80s, 90s and current songs) would remain.

 Beginning 4 May 2021, the station broadcast simultaneously on TV9, every day from 3:30 - 4:30 am.

+2021–2023: Rebrand as Buletin FM

-Starting 2 August 2021, Kool FM was renamed as Buletin FM and rebranded as the most focused and credible news radio station, with Ally and Hawa (from Malaysia Hari Ini and Buletin Utama TV3 respectively) as the new announcers.
-Buletin FM will complement the TV3's news and current affairs programming and competes with Bernama Radio.
+On 2 August 2021, Kool FM was renamed as Buletin FM and rebranded as the most focused and credible news radio station, with Ally and Hawa (from Malaysia Hari Ini and Buletin Utama TV3 respectively) as the new announcers.
+Buletin FM will complement TV3's news and current affairs programming and compete with Bernama Radio.
+The live audio simulcast of Buletin Utama from TV3 began on air from 2 August 2021 to 31 May 2022 every weekday.

 On 29 November 2021, Buletin FM broadcasts in Kuala Terengganu, Terengganu and Kota Bharu, Kelantan were discontinued.
 It was replaced by Molek FM on 9 January 2022.

 On 14 March 2022, Buletin FM changed its tagline again from "Info Terkini & Muzik Sepanjang Zaman" to "Isu Semasa dan Info Terkini".

-From March 28, 2022, Buletin FM no longer broadcast temporarily through the MYTV platform.
+From 28 March 2022, Buletin FM no longer broadcast temporarily through the MYTV platform.